Zhuzhong railway station

 Zhuzhong railway station (竹中車站 (Zhúzhōng Chēzhàn)) is a railway station located in Zhudong Township, Hsinchu County, Taiwan.
-It is located on the Neiwan line and Liujia line and is operated by the Taiwan Railways Administration.
+It is located on the Neiwan line and Liujia line, and is operated by the Taiwan Railway.

-The station was formerly an at-grade station.
-Between March 2007 and November 2011, the station was closed so that the station can be elevated in conjunction with the construction for the Liujia Line.
+This was formerly an at-grade station.
+Between March 2007 and November 2011, the station was closed so that the station could be elevated in conjunction with the construction for the Liujia Line.